 And I want to stress you can get started with this API today – right now, in fact.
 Couchbase Transactions are available for Community Edition, there are no new services to configure, and there’s nothing new to setup on the cluster.
 Just add a line to your gradle or Maven project to pull in the library, and you’re ready to go – checkout our documentation for transactions and the Java API documentation to get started.

-(And sorry, non-Java developers – our initial beta release is Java only, but we haven’t forgotten you!
+(And sorry, non-Java developers – our initial release is Java only, but we haven’t forgotten you!
 Releases for other languages are very much on the roadmap.
 Watch this space…)